RBA-ER-Replication/ezdyn/README.md

 # ezdyn

-`ezdyn` is an R package for loading linear dynamic models, calculating impulse responses, historical shock decompositions, and alternative policy paths, then plotting the results consistently across one or more models.
+`ezdyn` is an R package for loading linear dynamic models, calculating impulse responses, historical shock decompositions, optimal policy, and alternative policy paths, then plotting the results consistently across one or more models.

 It works with Dynare model objects exported by ezDynare and with custom IRF